CrowdsourceKurdish/Kurdish-Kurmanji-Latin-Keyboard-Layout/README.md

 ### How to install?
 [Download](https://github.com/CrowdsourceKurdish/Kurdish-Kurmanji-Latin-Keyboard-Layout/files/9283857/Kurdish.kurmanji.zip) unzip, and run `setup.exe` file.
-In Windows 8, 10, and 11. `Kurdish (Kurmanji-latin)` layout will be automatically added to the Kurdish(Kurmanji-Latin) language of the system.
+In Windows 8, 10, and 11. `Kurdish (Kurmanji-latin)` layout will be automatically added to the English language of the system.